 | Logitech Blue Yeti | ~$100 | USB | 4 patterns | 16-bit/48kHz | 20Hz-20kHz | Best all-rounder classic | Check price |

 Shure designed the MV6 specifically for PC gamers and streamers, and it shows.
 The compact dynamic capsule with Voice Isolation Technology picks up your voice clearly while rejecting mechanical keyboard clatter, mouse clicks, and fan noise -- even at arm's length from the mic.
 The capacitive tap-to-mute button, built-in desktop stand, and 3.5mm headphone jack for zero-latency monitoring make it a plug-and-play solution.
-PC Gamer calls it "almost perfect" and Tom's Guide says it "should be handed out at content creator school." [src1, src6]
+PC Gamer calls it their best overall gaming mic, noting it "manages to cram a lot of the features we love about the bigger MV7 into a smaller, desktop-friendly gaming microphone." [src1, src6]

 The SM7dB is the first major update to the legendary SM7B, adding a built-in preamp with selectable +18dB or +28dB gain boost.
 This eliminates the need for an external Cloudlifter or FetHead that the original SM7B required, saving $100+ in additional gear.
-The frequency response (50Hz-20kHz), cardioid pattern, and electromagnetic hum rejection are identical to the SM7B that has been the industry standard in podcasting and streaming for over a decade.
+GamesRadar+ ranks it as the best overall streaming mic for those willing to invest in XLR, citing its "crisp and detailed" audio.
+The frequency response (50Hz-20kHz), cardioid pattern, and electromagnetic hum rejection are identical to the SM7B that has been the industry standard for over a decade.
 A bypass switch lets you revert to classic SM7B behavior.
 Requires phantom power from your audio interface. [src3, src5]

-At under $90, the NZXT Capsule Elite punches far above its weight with a 25mm condenser capsule recording at 24-bit/192kHz -- double the sample rate of microphones costing twice as much.
+At ~$90, the NZXT Capsule Elite punches far above its weight with a 25mm condenser capsule recording at 24-bit/192kHz -- double the sample rate of microphones costing twice as much.
 The noise-isolating outer shell and wide 158-degree horizontal pickup pattern make it forgiving of imperfect mic placement.
-Tom's Guide calls it "one of the best cheap mics around, hands-down," and multiple reviewers note it competes with options from Logitech and SteelSeries at a fraction of the price. [src1, src2]
+PC Gamer praises its "rounded audio" and multiple reviewers note it competes with options from Logitech and SteelSeries at a fraction of the price. [src1, src2]

-The QuadCast 2 S is purpose-built for streamers who want their audio setup to be part of the show.
+The QuadCast 2 S is purpose-built for streamers who want their audio setup to be part of the show, and its price drop from ~$200 to ~$131 makes it an outstanding value.
 Over 100 individually addressable aRGB LEDs create a VU meter effect and sync with HyperX NGENUITY software for stream-reactive lighting.
-The 32-bit/192kHz recording spec is overkill for Twitch's compressed audio, but the three 14mm electret condenser capsules and four selectable polar patterns (cardioid, omnidirectional, bidirectional, stereo) provide genuine flexibility.
-The removable shock mount and multifunction knob for gain, volume, and pattern selection round out a premium package. [src2, src7]
+The three 14mm electret condenser capsules and four selectable polar patterns (cardioid, omnidirectional, bidirectional, stereo) provide genuine flexibility.
+The removable shock mount and multifunction knob for gain, volume, and pattern selection round out a premium package. [src2, src3]

 The Wave:3 is the streaming mic for creators who want a clean desk setup.
 At just 153mm tall and 280g, it is among the most compact USB microphones available.
 Elgato's proprietary Clipguard anti-distortion technology automatically limits audio to prevent clipping when you shout during intense gameplay -- a feature unique to Elgato mics.
 The Wave Link software lets you create up to two independent audio mixes and integrate with other Elgato Stream Deck products.
 Supports 24-bit/96kHz recording with a frequency response of 70Hz-20kHz. [src1, src4]

 The Rode NT-USB+ is a studio-grade condenser that delivers rich, detailed vocals with exceptionally low self-noise thanks to Rode's Revolution Preamp technology.
+Tom's Hardware ranks it as the best overall gaming microphone, praising its "sturdy, well-built" construction and detachable pop filter.
 The 24-bit/48kHz recording captures broadcast-quality audio, and built-in DSP effects (compressor, EQ, noise reduction, sound presets) are accessible through the Rode Central app.
-A detachable pop shield and zero-latency headphone monitoring via the 3.5mm jack are included.
-Tom's Hardware called it a mic that makes you question whether you even need an XLR setup. [src3, src4]
+Zero-latency headphone monitoring via the 3.5mm jack is included. [src2, src4]

 → NZXT Capsule Elite (~$90) for best audio quality at this price.
 Logitech Blue Yeti (~$100) if user needs multiple polar patterns.
 Both are condenser mics -- recommend close mic placement in noisy rooms. [src1, src2]

-→ Shure MV7+ (~$279) or Rode PodMic USB (~$199).
-Both offer USB-C for immediate plug-and-play plus XLR output for connecting to an audio interface later without buying a new mic. [src3, src5]
+→ Shure MV7+ (~$279) or Rode PodMic USB (~$174).
+Both offer USB-C for immediate plug-and-play plus XLR output for connecting to an audio interface later.
+HyperX FlipCast (~$229) adds AI noise reduction to the hybrid formula. [src3, src5]

-→ HyperX QuadCast 2 S (~$200) for 100+ aRGB LEDs with stream-reactive lighting.
+→ HyperX QuadCast 2 S (~$131) for 100+ aRGB LEDs with stream-reactive lighting -- now at a significantly reduced price.
 Razer Seiren V3 Chroma (~$130) for Razer Synapse ecosystem integration.
-Both are designed as visual showpieces. [src2, src7]
+Both are designed as visual showpieces. [src2, src3]

 → Shure SM7dB (~$499) for broadcast-quality XLR audio with built-in preamp.
-SteelSeries Alias Pro (~$330) if user also needs an audio mixer.
-Both require an audio interface but deliver studio-grade sound. [src3, src5]
+Shure MV7i (~$349) if user also records instruments or co-hosts and wants a built-in 2-channel interface.
+SteelSeries Alias Pro (~$330) if user needs a dedicated mixer. [src3, src7]

 → Shure MV7+ (~$279) for best versatility (USB + XLR, dynamic capsule, built-in DSP).
 Shure MV6 (~$149) for best USB-only value.
 Safe picks for unknown requirements due to noise rejection and plug-and-play simplicity. [src1, src3]